twitter/rsc/README.md

 At the moment, generating SemanticDB signatures from an automatically rewritten core of [Twitter Util](https://github.com/twitter/util) is ~28x faster than full Scalac compilation.
-Generating ScalaSignatures is is ~10x faster.
+Generating ScalaSignatures is ~10x faster.